pramnora/p5JS/README.md

 You can also colour in using...

-background(r,g,b) //...fills in the background of the shape
+background(r,g,b); //...fills in the background of the shape
-fill(r,g,b)       //...fills the inside of the shape in
+fill(r,g,b);       //...fills the inside of the shape in
-stroke(r,g,b)     //...colurs in the shape outline
+stroke(r,g,b);     //...colours in the shape outline

+**NOTE**: RGB, can be any value within the number range: 0-255.

+You can also do drawing with the mouse using...

+ellipse(mouseX,mouseY,sizeX,sizeY);

 **LINKS**